russellsteadman/cmap/README.md

-  -h, --help                    Show this help message and exit -v, --version                 Show the version number and exit -i, --input                   The input file to read from (required)
+  -h, --help                    Show this help message and exit -v, --version                 Show the version number and exit -i, --input                   The input file to read from (required) -f, --format                  The format of the input file (txt, xml)
 ```

 ## License

-Open source.
+Copyright 2023 The Ohio State University.
 Released under an MIT License, see the `LICENSE` file for details.